PhD Programme Director Dr Ana Ines Langer

 Topics for supervision

-We offer supervision across a wide range of subjects, reflecting the Department’s strength in depth in Comparative Politics, International Relations and Political Theory.
+We offer supervision across a wide range of subjects, reflecting our strength in the main sub-fields of the discipline: Comparative Politics, International Relations, Political Theory and Area Studies.

 How to find a topic and supervisor

-If you want to read for a PhD, this is how you should proceed:
+If you want to apply for a PhD in Politics & IR, this is how you should proceed:

-- Identify a potential supervisor: a university lecturer who works on this subject area.
-You can find the research interests of our lecturers by clicking on staff profiles here: https://www.gla.ac.uk/subjects/politics/staff/
+- identify a potential supervisor: a member of staff who works on a subject area closely related to your proposal.
+You can find the research interests of our staff by browsing our staff profiles.

 How to apply